Let Omega Health Be!

 Whisper words of the aging baby boomers, let it be

-And when the night is cloudy,
+And, when the night is cloudy,

 I'll invest in thee